 This started out as a brief roundup of the local train companies I knew about.
 But it turned out that there are a lot more than I thought.
-So I'd suggest using the map to jump to the region you're interested in.
+You can use the list, or the map, to jump to the region you’re interested in.

 The metropolitana in Torino and the rail services in the Piemonte region are run by SFM (Servizio Ferrovia Metropolitana).
 This company is a joint operation between the national trenitalia and GTT (Gruppo Torinese Trasporti).
 Trenitalia are responsible for 6 lines while GTT are responsible for two (including the line that serves Torino airport).
 Show map of the SFM rail network in overlay (design by ‘Arbalete’ source: Wikimedia Commons)

 Information about taking your bike on the SFM-operated trains is set out (in Italian) on the FAQs page sfmtorino.it: FAQs).
 The main points are:

 You can take a bike on all of the lines except the FM2 line that runs from Pinerolo in the south-west to Chivasso in the north-east via Torino.

 You’ll need to buy a bike ticket.
 On the SFM lines (1 and A) you simply buy a second ticket for your bike.
 On the Trenitalia trains the cheapest option is usually to buy a bike day-ticket for 3.5€.

 The SFM website gives the sensible advice to avoid rush hours if possible.